realms-mud/core-lib/documentation/equipment.md

 ### Step 10: Material-Driven Descriptions

 Material-driven descriptions make your items dynamic and immersive.
-You can use material placeholders in your item’s description, which are automatically replaced with the actual materials used.
+You can use material placeholders in your item's description, which are automatically replaced with the actual materials used.

 ~~~c